François Valentiny: Biography

 He was a member of the design advisory committee to the City of Salzburg (1991-94), the architecture and urban advisory committee of the City of Trier (1997-2006) and the advisory committee to the German Architecture Museum in Frankfurt (2000-05).
 In 1997 he founded Hermann & Valentiny et Associés SARL.
 The company was renamed as Valentiny HVP Architects Sarl in 2012.

 Between 2000 and 2003 he was substitute professor at the Leipzig University of Applied Sciences, and in 2002 founded and published the first Luxembourg architecture magazine, Adato.
 From 2003 to 2007 he was a member of the administration committee of the Fondation de l'Architecture et de l'Ingénierie in Luxembourg, and was Luxembourg's commissioner for the Venice Biennale in both 2004 and 2006.

 He was made Président of the Fondation de l'Architecture et de l'Ingénierie in Luxembourg for the year 2006/2007 and in 2006 was awarded the Decoration of Honour in Gold for Services to the Republic of Austria (= 9th Class).
 In 2008 he was honoured for his overall architectural work in the Grand Duchy and abroad and received the Luxembourg Architecture Prize 2007.
 In 2009 he became a member of the Academia Scientiarum et Artium Europaea in Salzburg, Austria.

 Since 2011 he has been a Master of Community Planning and Green Architectural Design with the Beijing DeTao Masters Academy (DTMA), a higher education institution in Shanghai, China.
 The DeTao Master Francois Valentiny Studio opened in Shanghai in 2014.

 In 2011 he co-founded the Musica em in Trancoso - MeT Festival, and designed the amphitheater in the canyon of Trancoso, Bahia, Brazil.
 Valentiny established his own foundation, the Valentiny Foundation, in 2014.
 The foundation opened an office in Remerschen in 2016.

 Building and projects

-Buildings designed by Valentiny and his studio have been constructed throughout Luxembourg and Austria as well as in Germany (Saarbrücken, Dessau, Cologne, Freilassing, Berlin, Mainz, Trier), the United States (St. Paul, Minnesota), Belgium (Brussels), France (Verdun), Azerbaijan (Baku), Brazil (Brasilia, Trancoso), and China (Beijing, Shanghai).
+Buildings designed by Valentiny and his studio have been constructed throughout Luxembourg and Austria as well as in Germany (Saarbrücken, Dessau, Cologne, Freilassing, Berlin, Mainz, Trier), the United States (St. Paul, Minnesota), Belgium (Brussels), France (Verdun), Azerbaijan (Baku), Brazil (Brasília, Trancoso), and China (Beijing, Shanghai).

 He was also involved in the Austrian and Luxembourg Pavilions for the Seville Expo '92, the latter winning second prize, and the Luxembourg Pavilion at Expo 2010 in Shanghai, China, winning first prize.

+Some of Valentiny's buildings are prone to structural problems, most notably the European Museum in Schengen, in which the ceiling collapsed during opening hours.